MattB17/ComputerNetworks/terminology.md

 * **DPI:** Deep Packet Inspection
 * **DSL:** Digital Subscriber Line
 * **DSLAM:** Digital Subscriber Line Access Multiplexer
+* **DV Algorithm:** Distance vector algorithm
+  * A decentralized routing algorithm where each node maintains a vector of estimates of the costs to all other nodes in the network.

 ### E
 * **ECE:** Explicit Congestion Notification Echo